 On January 7, 2010, MSCC consummated transactions (the "Exchange Offer") to exchange 1,239,695 shares of its common stock for approximately 88% of the total dollar value of the limited partner interests in Main Street Capital II, LP ("MSC II" and, together with MSMF, the "Funds").
 Pursuant to the terms of the Exchange Offer, 100% of the membership interests in the general partner of MSC II, Main Street Capital II GP, LLC ("MSC II GP"), were also transferred to MSCC for no consideration.
-MSC II commenced operations in January 2006, is an investment fund that operates as an SBIC, and is also managed by the Investment Manager.
-The Exchange Offer and related transactions, including the transfer of the MSC II GP interests, are collectively termed the "Exchange Offer Transactions" (see Note J to the consolidated financial statements).
-As of December 31, 2011, an approximately 12% minority ownership in the total dollar value of the MSC II limited partnership interests remained outstanding, including approximately 5% owned by affiliates of MSCC.
-On February 14, 2012, MSCC obtained exemptive relief from the SEC to permit it to acquire the approximately 5% ownership in the total dollar value of the MSC II limited partnership interests held by affiliates of MSCC using the same valuation formula utilized in the Exchange Offer.
-On February 17, 2012, MSCC acquired a total of approximately 8.5% ownership in the total dollar value of the MSC II limited partnership interests not owned by MSCC, including the approximately 5% held by affiliates of MSCC, in exchange for 170,203 shares of its common stock.
-On March 13, 2012, MSCC acquired the remaining approximately 3.0% of the total dollar value of the MSC II limited partnership interests in exchange for 59,431 shares of its common stock.
-Including the limited partnership interests acquired in February and March of 2012, MSCC owns 100% of the total dollar value of partnership interests in MSC II, including through its 100% ownership of the membership interest in MSC II GP.
+MSC II commenced operations in January 2006, is an investment fund that operates as an SBIC and is also managed by the Investment Manager.
+During the first three months of 2012, MSCC exchanged 229,634 shares of its common stock to acquire all of the remaining minority ownership in the total dollar value of the MSC II limited partnership interests, including approximately 5% owned by affiliates of MSCC (the "Final MSC II Exchange").
+After the acquisition of these remaining MSC II equity interests, MSCC owns 100% of MSC II as of March 31, 2012.
+The Exchange Offer and related transactions, including the transfer of the MSC II GP interests and the Final MSC II Exchange, are collectively termed the "Exchange Offer Transactions."